epsilon537/boxlambda/docs/components_riscv_dbg.md

 To summarize:

-1. The above OpenOCD configuration file connects to the JTAG TAP of the **RISCV-DBG** core.
+1. The above OpenOCD configuration file connects to the JTAG TAP of the `riscv-dbg` core.
-2. The **RISCV-DBG** core is used to debug software running on a connected Ibex RISCV32 core.
+2. The `riscv-dbg` core is used to debug software running on a connected Ibex RISCV32 core.
 3. The JTAG TAP is integrated into the Arty-A7's FPGA scan chain (normally used for bitstream programming).
 4. The FPGA scan chain is accessible via the board’s FTDI-based USB serial port.
 5. The OpenOCD transport protocol used for this connection is `ftdi`.